Neuroquila-n8fall/JunkersControl/README.md

 ### Cerasmart-er
 The Junkers/Bosch "Heatronic" controller of the "Cerasmart" type of boilers (yes they used that term back in pre-2000!) is by itself smart enough to keep your home warm without wasting too much energy, if properly equipped and configured, of course.
 You won't receive any benefits from this project if you are messing around with the parameters without knowing the concepts of a central heating system.
 Also if your heating isn't "tuned" to your home it will waste money nonetheless.
 **This also means you can't tell the boiler to perform unreasonable actions because the controller inside the boiler unit is in charge of controlling the actual temperatures within a safe, predefined range that has been set either by the manufacturer or the technician that maintains your heating.**
-We are, hoewever, able to suggest certain temperatures or switch the boiler on and off
+We are, however, able to suggest certain temperatures or switch the boiler on and off.

 With this project we can at least account for seasonal changes in temperature, humidity and the temperature as we feel it so we can adjust the power demand to what we actually need.